 de Jim Riley W9JPR

-Field Day is June 28 and 29 at Southbridge Church, 15500 73 rd Ave. in Orland Park.
-Setup begins at 0800 local time Saturday morning and operations begin at 1300 local or 1800 UTC.
+Field Day is June 27 and 28 at Southbridge Church, 15500 73 rd.
+Ave. in Orland Park.
+If you’re not sure where that is, check the Field Day locator at arrl.org.
+You can also look down the hall from the room where we meet.
+Setup begins at 0800 local time and operations begin at 1300 local or 1800 UTC.

 de Jim Riley W9JPR